 He who lives out his days has had a long life

 This is where styles (A) and (B) join forces, as both drive us to strive on in one way or another.
 Indeed, we can’t help but strive on diligently, naturally.
-We just think we ‘should’ strive harder!
+We merely think we ‘should’ strive harder!
 No wonder we have difficulty.
-However, the end of chapter 71 holds out hope, The sage meets with no difficulty.
+Nonetheless, awareness of this self-inflicted difficulty helps greatly.
+As the end of chapter 71 says, The sage meets with no difficulty.
 It is because he is alive to it that he meets with no difficulty.

 (2) Everything has a price, even serenity.
 Style (B) diminishes the sense of tribal solidarity.
 There is no ‘us’ against ‘them’.
 Social connection becomes much more indistinct and shadowy.
 Your tribe is the universe.
 Chapter 20 speaks to this…